araj7/Image-Captioning/README.md

 * Cleaning and preprocessing the train_test_descriptions
 * Image transform defined with the resizing the images, transforming them to tensors normalizing them for all the pixel values
-* Building the vocabulary from the descriptions given
+* Building the vocabulary from the descriptions
 * Using FreqDist function to find out the frequencies of the words in the dataset
 * Removing the words with less than 5 counts
 * Generating distinct numbers for the vocabulary created above